nwchemgit/nwchem-wiki/Properties.md

 response), single frequency, electric field and mixed electric-magnetic field perturbations.
 The output consists of the electric polarizability and optical rotation tensors (alpha, beta for optical rotation) in atomic units.
-If the 'velocity' or 'giao' keywords are absent, the dipole-length form will be used for the dipole integrals.
+If the `velocity` or `giao` keywords are absent, the dipole-length form will be used for the dipole integrals.
 This is a bit faster.
 The isotropic optical rotation is origin independent when using the velocity gauge or with GIAOs [1].
-With the keyword 'bdtensor', a fully origin-invariant optical rotation tensor is calculated [1,6].
+With the keyword `bdtensor`, a fully origin-invariant optical rotation tensor is calculated [1,6].
-Note that 'velocity' and 'orbeta' are incompatible.
-An input line 'set prop:newaoresp 0' outside of the 'properties' block forces the use of an older version of the response code, which has fewer features (in particular, no working GIAO opetical rotation) but which has been tested more thoroughly.
-In the default newer version you may encounter undocumented features (bugs). 'analysis' triggers an analysis of the response tensors in terms of molecular orbitals.
-If the property input block also contains the keyword 'pmlocalization', then the analysis is performed in terms of Pipek-Mezey localized MOs, otherwise the canonical set is used (this feature may currently not work, please check the sum of the analysis carefully).
+Note that `velocity` and `orbeta` are incompatible.
+An input line `set prop:newaoresp 0` outside of the `properties` block forces the use of an older version of the response code, which has fewer features (in particular, no working GIAO opetical rotation) but which has been tested more thoroughly.
+In the default newer version you may encounter undocumented features (bugs). `analysis` triggers an analysis of the response tensors in terms of molecular orbitals.
+If the property input block also contains the keyword `pmlocalization`, then the analysis is performed in terms of Pipek-Mezey localized MOs, otherwise the canonical set is used (this feature may currently not work, please check the sum of the analysis carefully).
 See Ref.
 [6] for an example.
 Works with HF